tstromberg/tstromberg.github.io/posts/2025/llms-doing-the-dirty-blog-work/index.md

 date: 2025-07-07
 ---

 After years of content scattered across three sites, I got tired of deciding which abandoned domain to publish to.
-My Hugo blog at libthom.so had technical posts, unfinished.bike had motorcycle adventures, and stromberg.org/t held random static HTML pages.
-Time to consolidate.
+My Hugo blog at **libthom.so** had forgotten technical philosophy posts, **unfinished.bike** had motorcycle adventures, and **stromberg.org/t** held random static HTML pages.
+Time to consolidate!

 There's a classic developer trap: you want to write a blog post, so instead you write a new blog engine.
 I was about to fall into the modern AI equivalent - getting an LLM to rebuild my website from scratch.

 ## Windsurf: npm install hell

-I started with Windsurf since I'd heard good things.
+I started the migration process with Windsurf since I'd heard good things.
 My prompt was straightforward:

 <blockquote>
 Create a personal website using 11eventy that incorporates all of the data in the import directory: my old hugo blog, my current personal website, and my write.as posts in JSON format.
 Blog posts should exist within a /posts/ subdirectory and support RSS feeds.